dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 5 june 2017
+Tcpdump doesn't understand ip fragmentation.
+If you want to filter on for example udp traffic to port 7, then...

+    udp and port 12345

+..Won't show fragmented packets.
+Only the first fragment will have the udp header, and tcpdump operates below the IP layer that does the reassembly.
+But tcpdump allows us to match against different fields in the IP header, so we can do

+    (udp and port 12345) or (ip[6] & 0xe0 == 0x40) or (ip[6] & 0xe0 == 0x00 && ip[6:2] & 0x1f != 0)

+The ip[6] & 0xe0 == 0x40 expression matches the More Fragments flag that is
+sent when IP fragmentation occurs.
+But the last frame doesn't have that flag set.
+In order to match the last frame as well, we mask out the offset part and checks if it's non-zero, indicating a fragmented packet.

+I've always been intimitaded by complex pcap filters that relies on offsets in the headers and masking out flags.
+Now I can do it as well!
+Wireshark has logic for reassembling IP fragments for us.
+Use that if possible.

 ## 2 june 2017
 Tcpdump and Wireshark displays relative sequence numbers after the SYN packet in a TCP connection.
 The acknowledgement number is always one past the last